EdTech Provider GoStudent Extends Helping Hand to UK Schools Amidst RAAC Concrete Crisis | FE News

 EdTech Provider GoStudent Extends Helping Hand to UK Schools Amidst RAAC Concrete Crisis

-In the wake of the unprecedented disruption caused by the RAAC concrete crisis, leading EdTech provider GoStudent is offering 600 free online tutoring lessons to schools that have been affected.
+London, UK – 8th September 2023– In the wake of the unprecedented disruption caused by the RAAC concrete crisis, leading EdTech provider GoStudenti s offering 600 free online tutoring lessons to schools that have been affected.

 The risk of failing concrete has sent shockwaves through the education sector, plaguing schools across the UK.
 With 20 schools forced to pivot to hybrid learning, and four to fully remote, GoStudent is extending a helping hand to offer critical support to beleaguered schools.